JuliaPy/SymPy.jl/examples/tutorial.md

 (When there are symbolic parameters, the free variables are specified as a vector, as in `hessian(ex, vars)`.)

-#### plots
+#### Plots

-Some of the standard plots for working with vector-valued function or multivariate functions are available within `SymPy`.
+Some of the standard plots for working with vector-valued functions or multivariate functions are available within `SymPy`.
 The support varies depending on the underlying plotting package, with `PyPlot` generally having more features.

 Parametric plots of vector expressions are supported.
 With `PyPlot`, the output can be 2 or 3D, but with Gadfly, just 2D.
 Here we illustrate: